Skill Demand Index

 Which roles need SEO/SEM most:

-Marketing positions drive 75% of demand.
-Other also frequently list SEO/SEM as a requirement.
-Skills commonly paired with SEO/SEM include Social Media Marketing and Email Marketing.
+Marketing positions drive 85% of demand.
+Software Engineering and Other also frequently list SEO/SEM as a requirement.
+Skills commonly paired with SEO/SEM include Google Analytics and Digital Marketing.

 Depth Level Distribution